 A "T" grade indicates that PITC Institute has accepted credits from another program of study within the Institute or from an external post-secondary institution.
-The "T" grade is used to calculate clock hours attempted in the calculation of CMTF, but it is not used in the CGPA calculation.
+The "T" grade is used to calculate clock hours attempted but it is not used in the CGPA calculation.